GRIDAPPSD/Powergrid-Models/houses/README.md

 Example files include:

+* _test.sh_ inserts houses on four feeders
+    * the 8500-node in region 3
-* _test.sh_ inserts houses on two feeders, first the 8500-node in region 3, and second the taxonomy feeder in region 2
+    * the 9500-node in region 3
+    * the taxonomy feeder in region 2
+    * the 123-bus feeder with PV in region 5
 * _drop_all.sh_ removes houses on feeders that were populated by _test.sh_

 # insertHouses.py